Rita-Munoz/Algorithms/README.md

 # Algorithms

-Practice repo for all programming algorithms I have been come accross in the past few months.
+Practice repo for all programming algorithms I have come accross in the past few months.

 Most of you will definitely find a much more better solution but hey! achievements are achievements! :)